• Skip to primary navigation

 • About

-• ×
+×

 Home » Recipes » Cake Recipes

-Pineapple Butter Cake Recipe – Chef Dennis
+Pineapple Butter Cake Recipe

 Published: Feb 20, 2019 · Modified: Jun 25, 2022 by Chef Dennis Littley

-Jump to Recipe Jump to Video Print Recipe
+Jump to Recipe

-One of my go-to cakes for the fall is an Italian apple cake so I thought I would adapt the recipe and turn it into a Pineapple Butter Cake.
+One of my go-to cakes for the fall is an Italian apple cake, so I thought I would adapt the recipe and turn it into a Pineapple Butter Cake.
 This cake is basically a very light butter cake batter that surrounds the tasty morsels of pineapple sautéed in butter…….sigh.
-In this case Butter = Love!
+In this case, Butter = Love!

 pineapple butter cake with whipped cream sitting on a white plate with strawberry on a brown background

-I think that’s actually in the foodie dictionary somewhere (well it should be if it’s not!)
+I think that’s actually in the foodie dictionary somewhere (well, it should be if it’s not!)

-What do I need to make a Pineapple Butter Cake?
+Ingredients to make a Pineapple Butter Cake

 ingredients to make pineapple butter cake in small glass bowls

 Let’s start by gathering the ingredients we need to make this OMG delicious cake.
-In chef speak we call this the Mise en Place which translates into everything in its place.
+In chef speak, we call this the Mise en Place, which translates into everything in its place.

 It’s a good idea to start all of your cooking adventures by gathering the ingredients first.
 Not only does it make the cooking process go more quickly it ensures you have everything you need on hand.